 James takes up the same subject in James 3:16.
 He then adds; where envying and strife is, there is confusion and every evil work.
-Where there is bitter jealousy and a party spirit (rivalry), their is both akatastasia (confusion/disruptions of their peace) and every evil practice.
+Where there is bitter jealousy and a party spirit (rivalry), there is both akatastasia (confusion/disruptions of their peace) and every evil practice.
 Rivalry and party spirit destroy the cohesiveness of the community of Saints, which is built on unity and love.
-Once the “glue” is destroyed, all kinds of evil floods into the church.
-This is why it is essential to zoom out and see who is authoring such a scenario.
+Once the “glue” is destroyed, all kinds of evil flood into the church.
+This is why it is essential to zoom out and see who is authoring this kind of trouble.

 What Spirit Are We Moving In?

 What is really shocking is that the saints were so stirred up that they could not think straight.
-In times like these there needs to be a voice of reason (such as Paul was in his letter) to call them back to their senses.
+In times like these, there needs to be a voice of reason (such as Paul was in his letter) to call them back to their senses.
 His words were like a bucket of cold water to sober their minds.
 He put the trouble makers on notice and called the congregation back to unity.
-When the same names kept popping up every time there was trouble it would seem that the people could have gotten some discernment.
-Nevertheless, Paul got word from the house of Chloe that there were quarrels going on.
+When the same names kept popping up every time there was trouble; it would seem that the people could have gotten some discernment.
+Nevertheless, Paul got word from the house of Chloe that quarrels were going on.

-James answers the question when he stated, This wisdom does not descend from above, but is earthly, sensual, demonic.
-(James 3:15) This is sobering.
+James answered the question when he stated, This wisdom does not descend from above but is earthly, sensual, demonic (James 3:15).
+This is sobering.
 Imagine a Christian congregation where people are using “demonic wisdom” on one another.
-They think they are hearing from God or that God is helping them “discern” things; but they are actually moving in the demonic.
+They think they are hearing from God or that God is helping them “discern” things, but they are actually moving in the demonic.
 How can you tell?
-Because what they are doing is destroying the church not building it up.
+Because what they are doing is destroying the church, not building it up.

 Although the people may invoke God’s name in what they are doing, understand that God didn’t author it.
 The church at Corinth was dealing with so much madness that it’s hard to imagine Paul referring to them as Saints.
 They were fornicating in secret and suing one another with the law in public!
 Paul was embarrassed on God’s behalf.
-Carnality had so overtaken the people, that not only was one group saying “I am of Christ” — but another was saying Christ was accursed when he/she prophesied.
+Carnality had so overtaken the people, which not only was one group saying “I am of Christ” — but another was saying Christ was accursed when he/she prophesied.
 What happened to these people?
+Why were they behaving this way?
 Answer: Where envying and strife is, there is confusion and every evil work.

 The Devil’s Normandy Invasion

-Place is from the Greek topos that is root for our word topography.
-When anger and wrath between Saints goes un-dealt with a feud develops.
-Out of that feud arises a beachhead… a landing strip if you will for the Devil to invade the churches.
-Like a scene from WWII the enemy forces his way up the beach and into the assembly.
-He lands his freighters onto the tarmac and scores of weapons begin pouring out.
-Before we even know what has happened the enemy has made a mocking stock of the church that God intended to be a light and an example in the community.
+The word “place” in our passage is from the Greek word topos, which is the root of our word topography.
+When anger and wrath between Saints go un-dealt with, a feud develops.
+Out of that feud arises a beachhead (as it were), a landing strip for the Devil to invade the churches.
+Like a scene from WWII, the enemy forces his way up the beach and into the assembly.
+He lands his freighters onto the tarmac, and scores of weapons begin pouring out of them.
+Before we even know what has happened, the enemy has made a mocking-stock of the churches that God intended to be lights and examples in the community.

-We do not know what kind of punishment Paul has in mind.
-He had already written to turn one man over to Satan and of others who were sick and had died for not discerning the Lord’s body.
+We don’t know what kind of punishment Paul has in mind.
+He already wrote to turn one man over to Satan and revealed that others in the church were sick, and some died for not discerning the Lord’s body.
 Nevertheless, it is clearly a dangerous thing to be a threat or an encumbrance to the churches of God.
-The people needed to recognize that it was the Devil who was stirring the people to sin and to divide.
+The people needed to recognize that the Devil was stirring the people to sin and division.
 He was using people who were “prophetic” to stir the people even more.

 Filled with the spirit of Satan